sajinavk/dev_env/README.md

 ## Quick Install

-You can set up the environment with either method below:
+You can set up the environment using the code below:

 ### Option 1: Download and run
 ```bash